EU Licensed4.8/5

 "My GP refused to prescribe Ozempic.
 What can I do?"

-GPs prescribe according to local formulary guidance and NICE criteria.
-If you believe you meet the criteria, ask your GP to explain the specific reason for refusal.
+GPs prescribe based on local guidelines and NICE criteria.
+If you think you meet the criteria, ask your GP why they refused.
+You can ask for a referral to a diabetes specialist for a second opinion.

-You can request a referral to a diabetes specialist for a second opinion.
-You also have the right to see a different GP within the same practice.
+You can also see a different GP at the same practice.

 "I have been switched from Ozempic to another drug because of supply issues."

-This is a recognised problem.
-Your prescriber should document that the switch was supply-driven, not clinically motivated, and plan to switch you back when supply normalises.
+This is a known problem.
+Your prescriber should record that the switch was due to supply.
+It should not be for clinical reasons.
+They should plan to switch you back when supplies return to normal.

 "Can I get Ozempic for weight loss through the NHS?"

-"The waiting list for diabetes specialist clinic is months long."
+"The waiting list for the diabetes specialist clinic is months long."

-Ask your GP whether advice-and-guidance services or virtual specialist review are available locally.
-Some areas offer pharmacist-led GLP-1 initiation clinics to reduce specialist waiting times.
+Ask your GP if advice services or virtual specialist reviews are available locally.
+Some areas offer pharmacist-led GLP-1 initiation clinics.
+These reduce specialist waiting times.

 "I started Ozempic privately.
 Can my GP continue prescribing on the NHS?"

 This depends on local shared care agreements.
-Some GPs will accept responsibility if you meet NHS criteria.
-Others may decline.
+Some GPs will take over prescribing if you meet NHS criteria.
+Others may refuse.

-Discuss with your GP before assuming NHS continuation of private initiation.
+Discuss this with your GP before assuming the NHS will continue a private prescription.

 FAQ